RootKit-Org/Basic-New-World-Bot/README.md

 **We are always looking for new Volunteers to join our Champions!
 If you have any ideas for videos or programs, let us know!**

+-Fixed so the "autorun" now works on SWERY keyboards (and maybe other keyboards) as well